WisTex/Neuhub/README.md

 * Some remote resources, such as extra fonts, not loading properly.
 * Contains experimental code that will be removed in the future.

+Compatibility
+* Tested with Hubzilla
+* Not tested with Streams yet.

 ## Installation

 Summary: